 With its own operating license, the expansion of the new airline was rapid.
 New destinations, including Prague, where the airline was facing competition from Czech Airlines (OK), and additional points in Spain, including the Canary Islands, were added to the network.
 On August 1, 2005, CSA withdrew its Glasgow to Prague service.

 The first domestic services were launched in May 2005, with twice-daily flights from Glasgow and Edinburgh to London Stansted (STN), routes which were already operated at much higher frequencies by the much larger low-fare carrier easyJet (U2).
-In February 2006, however these services were withdrawn, together with plans to serve Bournemouth from Edinburgh.
+In February 2006, however, these services were withdrawn, together with plans to serve Bournemouth from Edinburgh.

 The airline continued to expand at this time.
 Flights from STN began in October 2005, although in June 2006, due to low passenger numbers, a new daily service between Glasgow and Amsterdam, replacing the double-daily easyJet service between the two cities, was withdrawn.

 Flyglobespan announced its first long-haul service, from Glasgow to Orlando Sanford International Airport (SFB) in Florida, US on November 1, 2005.
 The service began in June 2006 and was operated in a three-class configuration by a Boeing 767 aircraft.
-The three classes included 50-inch sleeper seats,’ gourmet’ food, and wines, including Economy, Premium Economy and Business Class.
+The three classes included 50-inch sleeper seats,’ gourmet’ food, and wines, including Economy, Premium Economy, and Business Class.

 Throughout the summer of 2006, services in Alicante and Malaga were upgraded to twice a day and Murcia was served daily.
 Fuerteventura was added to the schedule for winter 2006.
 For the summer season, weekly services linking Glasgow with Athens and Heraklion were launched in May 2006.

 In June 2006, after 24-hour airport operations were reported there the airline announced plans to operate from ABZ.
 Tenerife, which commenced in winter 2006, was the first route to operate from Aberdeen.
-Routes to Alicante, Barcelona, Faro, Murcia, Palma and Paphos were also announced and started in the summer of 2007.
+Routes to Alicante, Barcelona, Faro, Murcia, Palma, and Paphos were also announced and started in the summer of 2007.

 Liverpool, with flights to Tenerife, were added to the Flyglobespan network since November 2006.
 Liverpool’s first link to Hamilton/John C. Munro International Airport was also added in May 2007.
-Liverpool also began the first long-haul flight to New York (JFK) with a Boeing 757-200 aircraft on a regular basis on the same month.
+Liverpool also began the first long-haul flight to New York (JFK) with a Boeing 757-200 aircraft on a regular basis in the same month.

 Sadly, after a long series of service issues, primarily due to reliability problems with the only aircraft on the route, which culminated in numerous massive service delays, Flyglobespan announced in July that it would abandon the route in October of the same year, just six months after the launch of the operation.